kevinwatson/hobbyist-radio-book/040-chapter-03.md

 Stating your call sign at the end of the conversation is also common, it signals to the rest of the users that you're done using the frequency.

+## Additional Features

+GMRS radios support a number of features.
+Learning how to use them can provide a more enjoyable experience.

+### Busy Channel Lockout

+Busy channel lockout (BCL) is a feature that prevents the radio from transmitting while it is receiving a signal on the same channel.

+### Roger Beep

+The roger beep is an option which plays an audible tone when you let go of the push-to-talk button.
+This can speed up communications between parties because those who are listening know exactly when the channel is available for their reply.

+### Wide Band

+FRS radios are restricted to a narrow band, in other words, limited bandwidth for transmissions.
+GMRS radios are allowed to use a wider band, which can help improve audio quality.

 ## Resources

 * https://apps.fcc.gov/cores/userLogin.do* https://ecfr.federalregister.gov/current/title-47/chapter-I/subchapter-D/part-95/subpart-E/section-95.1705